zhaoyanxie/sticky-note/README.md

 This page contains description and requirements for a Front-End assignment on Vanilla **Javascript**, **HTML5**, **CSS3**.

+### Duration

+This assessment duration is set to one hour and a half.

 ### Goal

 The goal is to check the applicant is able to: